andrewletz/CleanCalendar/backend/README.md

 backup responds with json of the form  `{'status': status, 'message': message}` where status is 0 for no errors, 1 for invalid input (something wrong with the events list in the server), or 2 for file creation/writing error.
 The message is a string describing the error, or 'success' if no errors.
 The backup function calls a function from backup.py

-For using backup.py on its own:
-`import backup` in a python file
-call backup_csv(events) to create a csv file of all the events.
-Expects `events` to be a list of valid events.
-Returns same status, message as above.

 The backup file:
 * Name: `backup-<yyyy>-<mm>-<dd>.csv` where the date is the date of creation.
 * The first line contains column headers.
 Each subsequent line contains the data for a single event.